IkarosKappler/plotboilerplate/README.md

 ### Changelog
+* 2019-02-23
+  * Removed the 'rebuild' function as it had no purpose.
+  * Added scaling of the click-/touch-tolerance with the CSS scale.
+  * Added the helper function PlotBoilerplate.utils.buildArrowHead(Vertex,Vertex,Number,Number,Number).
+  * Added the Vector.toSVGString function, overriding Line.toSVGString.
+  * Tweaked the initial vector field demo a little bit (it's really fancy now but still not yet finished).
 * 2019-02-20
   * Removed the 'loadFile' entry from the GUI as it was experimental and never in use.
 * 2019-02-19